omaraflak/omaraflak.github.io/markdown/virtual-machine.md

 Where `jumpifnot` is the opposite of `jumpif`: it will jump if the top element in the stack is `<= 0`.

-## While Loops
+## While Loop

-A `while`-loop is a constructs that repeats a code-block **while** a certain condition is true.
-When the condition stop being true, then program should jump to the end of the while block.
+A `while` loop is a construct that keeps executing a code-block **while** a certain condition is true.
+When the condition stops being true, then program should jump to the end of the code-block.

 ```
 .while
-# evaluate a condition, push the result in the stack
+# evaluate a condition, push the result to the stack
 # stack=[...,x] with x>0 if the condition evaluated to `true`
 jumpifnot .endwhile
 # while-block...